CLOSED FOR BUSINESS, JANUARY 2019

-Once upon a time, enjoying Las Cruces farm to table dining meant shopping the city’s world-class farmers’ market and preparing the meal yourself.
+Once upon a time, enjoying Las Cruces farm-to-table dining meant shopping the city’s world-class farmers’ market and preparing the meal yourself.

-Now diners in search of a cuisine as fresh as it gets have another option.
+Now diners in search of cuisine as fresh as it gets have another option.
 It’s a restaurant in Downtown Las Cruces that goes by the name of Dragonfly.

 From the first I heard of the owner’s vision to serve cuisine from local sources and to decorate with local artwork as well, I was on board.